MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 Typically, there's a one-to-one mapping between monitoring data and alert rules, which can lead to undesirable situations, such as alert storms and ambient alert noise.
 For example, in a compute cluster, high volumes of VM-level alerts based on CPU utilization and error count can overwhelm operators during failures causing delays in resolution.
 Similarly, when there's a high number of configured alerts, ambient alert noise often results in alerts being overlooked or ignored.

 A health model introduces separation between monitoring data and alert rules.
-Because a health definition aggregates many signals into a single health state.
+A health definition aggregates many signals into a single health state.
 The number of alerts consequently decreases allowing operators to focus on only high-value alerts that are critical for the business.
 Consider the ecommerce scenario, an alert can be defined to notify changes in the health of the process payments flow rather than underlying resources such as the Service Bus queue.

 > [!NOTE]
 > The ability to alert across all layers of the health model provides flexibility for the different workload personas.
 Application owners and product managers could be alerted to health state changes in key business scenarios or the entire workload.
 Operators could be alerted based on the health of infrastructure or application components.